314programs/GCC-Bot/README.md

-# GCC-AI
+# GCC-Bot
-Stands for Golden Cookie Clicker AI
+Stands for Golden Cookie Clicker Bot

-An image recognition AI will be a learning journey for me.
+An image recognition Bot will be a learning journey for me.